 There’s generally lots of space in the day-use area so make the most of all that room to let the kids run wild.
 In fact, encourage them!

-Play chasey, balls games or frisbee; then pause to soak up the natural world around you.
+Play chasey, ball games or frisbee; then pause to soak up the natural world around you.
 Help the kids to play ‘I spy’ or ‘nature’s bingo’ (you know, 'find something old, something new, something rough, something chewed', and so on).
 This is the perfect spot to spend an afternoon exploring and sharing nature with your young ones.

 How’s that checklist looking now?
 Yell 'cooee' in a valley, tick.
 Make something with things you find, tick.
 Play in the bush for a whole day, tick!